zzzimtzoe/Portfolio/README.md

 ### Results: Comparing different Education Levels

 To investigate if the effect of education is different for people with different levels of education and I divide the dataset into higher and lower levels of education.
 The findings show that individuals with lower education levels benefit the most from additional education, with an increase in income of nearly 30% for an additional year of education compared to 10% for individuals with higher education levels.
 These findings highlight the importance of expanding access to education and early interventions to counter educational inequality.

+### References

+Blackburn, M.L. and D. Neumark (1993).
+“Omitted-Ability Bias and the Increase in the Return to Schooling”.
+In: Journal of Labor Economics 11.3, pp. 521–544.

+Geman and Geman (1984).
+“Stochastic Relaxation, Gibbs Distributions, and the Bayesian Restoration of Images”.
+In: IEEE Transactions on Pattern Analysis and Machine Intelligence 6.6, pp. 721–741.

+Hoogerheide, L., J.H.
+Block, and R. Thurik (2012a).
+“Family background variables as instruments for education in income regressions: A Bayesian analysis”.
+In: Economics of Education Review 31.5, pp. 515–523.

+Hoogerheide, L.F., J.H.
+Block, and R. Thurik (2012b).
+“Are Education and Entrepreneurial Income Endogenous and do Family Background Variables make Sense as Instruments?”
+In: Entrepreneurship Research Journal 2.3, pp. 1–29.